 Brexit Uncertainty influences the Home Improvement Market

 With the housing market – allegedly – on the mend, you might be tempted by the idea of improving your home.
 By the looks of it, it seems that the time is right to invest in your most beloved asset and spruce up that bathroom, revive that old kitchen and build the extension you only dare inhabit in your wildest dreams.
 If the thrill of stepping, once again, onto the property ladder is what tickles your fancy, you probably know that the current market is a Darwinian arena where only the fittest survive.
 Gone are the days of the senseless venture dominated by ludicrous visionaries, of ruthless estate agencies pushing their vocabulary to the limit to depict the shanty cubicle as a “charming and compact cosy property with character” or the “intimate duplex in up-and-coming” parts of the city we have never heard of.
-If you’re planning to invest in something new in the short term, or if you prefer to simply revamp your cherished family home, the complications lying ahead can be discouraging or even upsetting, but in the long term, your efforts will be rewarded.
+If you’re planning to invest in something new in the extended stay, or if you prefer to simply revamp your cherished family home, the complications lying ahead can be discouraging or even upsetting, but in the long term, your efforts will be rewarded.

 If you simply wish to upgrade your home and give it the kick it deserves, you surely know what questions await the fearless investor.
 Spending less and less on DIY does not necessarily mean that the expenditure on renovating one’s house is in decline.
 On the contrary, it may reveal that the average family tries to concentrate its efforts on major renovation works, rather than spending on patching up the existing situation.
 But, quite understandably, the dilemma of whether or not we should adjust the reassuring harmony of our home is often resolved by an evaluation of the pros and cons involved in the complex and often stressful work.
 Take the financial side, for instance.